-Linear equations are equations having variables with power 1. ax+b = 0 is an example with one variable where x is the variable, a and b are real numbers.
-In this article we learn the definition, type of solutions, how to solve these equations with one variable and two variables using different methods along with examples.
+Linear equations are equations having variables with power 1. ax+b = 0 is an example with one variable where x is variable, and a and b are real numbers.
+In this article, we will learn the definition, type of solutions, and how to solve these equations with one variable and two variables using different methods, along with examples.

-The statements of equality of two algebraic expressions involving one or more variables is known as equation.
-An equation in which the highest power of the variable is one is known as linear equation.
+The statement of equality of two mathematical expressions involving one or more variables is known as an equation.
+An equation in which the highest power of the variable is always one is known as a linear equation.

 Standard Form of a Linear Equation